Eigenvalue asymptotics for the damped wave equation on metric graphs: Introduction

 \section{Introduction}

 The simplest model for an inhomogeneous damped vibrating string is given by the equation

-complemented with an initial and boundary conditions at the end points.
+complemented with initial and boundary conditions at the end points.
 Although quite simple, the explicit dependence of the damping on the space variable makes the problem genuinely non-selfadjoint and is responsible for several interesting properties which have received much attention in the literature within the last twenty years -- see~\cite{BoF,GH} and the references therein.
 One particular aspect which is of interest is the characterisation of the spectrum and, within that scope, the behaviour of the high frequencies.
 In the case of equation~\eqref{waveeq1d} with vanishing $b$, it was first suggested by the formal calculations in~\cite{cfns} that the real part of these high frequencies would cluster around minus the average of the damping term as the corresponding imaginary parts converge to infinity.
-This was proven rigorously in~\cite{CZ} where the first two terms in the asymptotic expansion of the eigenvalues were computed, while the complete asymptotic expansion was obtained in~\cite{BoF} for the first time.
+This was proven rigorously in~\cite{CZ} where the first two terms in the asymptotic expansion of the eigenvalues were computed, while the complete asymptotic expansion was obtained in~\cite{BoF} for the first time, including the explicit determination of its first four terms.
+Other models for the linear damped wave equation include, for instance, imposing the damping on the boundary~\cite{CZ2,AMN}.
+Our approach may, in principle, also be extended to such problems.

 In the case of more complex structures involving several segments which are joined at the endpoints, it makes sense to model each component by an equation of the form~\eqref{waveeq1d} with corresponding potentials and damping functions and have either a coupling at the common vertices or some boundary condition such as Dirichlet at the isolated endpoints.
-Indeed, there is a vast literature on the topic of waves on networks of strings as may be seen in the recent review~\cite{Z}.
-However, most of this work revolves around the observability and controlability of such problems and, as far as we are aware, the damped case has not been considered in the literature.
-In particular, this means that in many cases the problem may still be reduced to the study of a self-adjoint (vector) operator.
+Indeed, there is a vast literature on the topic of waves on networks of strings as may be seen in the review~\cite{Z}.
+However, most of this work revolves around the observability and controllability of such problems and, in particular, this means that in most cases the problem may still be reduced to the study of a self-adjoint (vector) operator.
+One exception to this is given by~\cite{AMN2}, where the wave equation with indefinite sign damping is considered on a star graph, generalising the results in~\cite{fr96}.